frh2020/topics/time_series/README.md

 This small project is for learning time series ML using LSTM RNN implemented with Keras model.
 The current version is v2. https://github.com/frh2020/topics/blob/master/time_series/time_series_bjpm25_lstm_v2.ipynb

-The codes are modified from **Multivariate Time Series Forecasting with LSTMs in Keras** by **Dr Jason Brownlee**.  https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/
+The models are modified from **Multivariate Time Series Forecasting with LSTMs in Keras** by **Dr Jason Brownlee**.  https://machinelearningmastery.com/multivariate-time-series-forecasting-lstms-keras/

 The raw data file is a Beijing air quality dataset. the dataset was pre-processed a bit to be used in this work. https://github.com/frh2020/topics/blob/master/time_series/time_series_bjpm25_dp.ipynb